JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 [//]: # (title: Using Kotlin from local Swift packages)

-In this tutorial, you'll learn how to integrate a Kotlin framework from a Kotlin Multiplatform project into a local package using the Swift package manager.
+In this tutorial, you'll learn how to integrate a Kotlin framework from a Kotlin Multiplatform project into a local package using the Swift package manager (SPM).

 This is a local integration method that can work for you if: